JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

-This example showcases that steps of the analysis pipeline can be skipped altogether, as done here for the computation of indicators, since the change metric of the original time series is already sufficient to detect a transition by comparing the difference in mean and maximum values between the two halves of the sliding window.
+This example showcases that steps of the analysis pipeline can be skipped altogether, as done here for the computation of indicators, since the change metric of the original timeseries is already sufficient to detect a transition by comparing the difference in mean and maximum values between the two halves of the sliding window.
 Furthermore, the user can define their own `IndicatorChangesConfig` - for instance instead of `SlidingWindowConfig` - and are therefore capable of adding new ways of computing the